ppkantorski/UltraGB-Overlay/README.md

 ## License

-UltraGB is released under the [MIT License](LICENSE).
-Walnut-CGB and Peanut-GB are also MIT licensed.
+UltraGB is released under the [GNU General Public License v2.0](LICENSE).
+Walnut-CGB and Peanut-GB are MIT licensed.
 See individual source files for full copyright notices.